What is a document control system and why is it important?

 In the life science sector document control systems are focused on minimising the risk of product failure and resulting harm to patients They require the continual verification and validation of designs against requirements, to ensure mistakes, omissions, or non-conformities in end product can be avoided.
 They are intended to ensure full traceability and accountability around all your decision making.

-What’s the difference between document control requirements in ISO 13485 and ISO 9001?
+Document control requirements in ISO 13485 and ISO 9001?

 On the face of it, the ISO 13485 standard requires all documents are subject to the same controls as ISO 9001.
 You need the same tools to store, protect, retrieve, share, and archive the documents that define the way you work.
-But ISO 13485, GxP and the FDA regulations also add requirements for document control by electronic signature so that documents and decisions are authenticated and approved in very specific ways.

 Are your e-signatures FDA compliant?
 Download our checklist to find out

-In medical device development, your document control systems need to provide absolute proof who approved what documentation, why and when.
+In medical device development, your document control systems need to provide absolute proof of who approved what documentation, why and when.
 Full accountability and traceability means the history of your process and the root cause of failures can always be audited, traced and corrected as effectively as possible.

 ISO 13485 demands you control both documents and records